-The first Rossby radius is in the order of 20-40 km at mid-latitude, but decreases to less than 10 km in the subpolar North Atlantic because of an increasing Coriolis parameter and decreasing stratification.
-If we assume that a minimum of two grid points is needed within the Rossby radius to resolve the first baroclinic mode, i.e., Hallberg (2013), thus, an eddying resolution of $1/12^{\circ}$ (~6 km) does resolve the first baroclinic mode at mid-latitudes, but barely in the weakly stratified high latitude ocean.
-However, if we adopt Soufflet et al. (2016)'s concept of an effective resolution which depends on the OGCM's inherent numerical dissipation which is on the order of $6\Delta x$, then $1/12^{\circ}$
+123 The first Rossby radius is in the order of 20-40 km at mid-latitude but decreases to less than 124 10 km in the subpolar North Atlantic because of an increasing Coriolis parameter and decreasing 125 stratification.
+If we assume that a minimum of two grid points is needed within the Rossby radius 126 to resolve the first baroclinic mode, i.e., Hallberg (2013), thus, an eddying resolution of 1/12° (~6 127 km) does resolve the first baroclinic mode at mid-latitudes, but barely in the weakly stratified high 128 latitude ocean.
+However, if we adopt Soufflet et al. (2016)'s concept of an effective resolution, 129 which depends on the OGCM's inherent numerical dissipation and is on the order of $6\Delta x$ , then 1/12° (~6 km) barely resolves the first baroclinic mode at mid-latitudes.
+Considering that 1/50° 130 (~1.5 km) represents the finest horizontal resolution currently used in OGCMs (Uchida et al., 2022) 131 and that the Rossby radius for the mth baroclinic mode is approximately the first baroclinic Rossby 132 133 radius divided by m, current sub-mesoscale enabled OGCMs are only able to resolve up to the fifth baroclinic Rossby radius at mid-latitudes if one adopts Hallberg (2013)'s 2Ax criterion and even 134